yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ##  Vocabulary

-+ _adapter_ - a pod per node which receives Kubelet gRPC _nodePublish_ and _nodeUnpublish_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
 + _brownfield bucket_ - an existing storage bucket which could be part of a Kubernetes cluster or completely separate.
 + _BucketRequest_ - a user-namespaced custom resource representing a request for a storage instance endpoint.
 + _BucketClass_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets.
 + _Bucket_ - a cluster-scoped custom resource referenced by a `BucketRequest` and containing connection information and metadata for a storage instance.
++ _cosi-node-adapter_ - a pod per node which receives Kubelet gRPC _NodePublishVolume_ and _NodeUnpublishVolume_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
 + _driver_ - a container (usually paired with a sidecar container) that is reponsible for communicating with the underlying object store to create, delete, grant access to, and revoke access from buckets.
 Drivers talk gRPC and need no knowledge of Kubernetes.
 Drivers are typically written by storage vendors, and should not be given any access outside of their namespace.
 + _greenfield bucket_ - a new bucket created by automation.
 + _object_ - an atomic, immutable unit of data stored in buckets.